Dr Jessica Carlisle

 About me

-Jessica began work as a research officer at CPEC in April 2021.
-She has been a young carer, worked as a care assistant, and has been employed as a PA by older and Disabled people.
-She went on to work in housing, mental health support and drug and alcohol dependency services in the community and in residential settings.
-She later volunteered for several years in suicide prevention.
+Jessica was a young carer and was employed as a young adult in care homes and as a PA by older and Disabled people.
+She subsequently worked in housing, mental health support and drug and alcohol dependency services in the community and in residential settings.
+She recently volunteered for several years in suicide prevention.

-Jessica began her academic career researching law and society in North Africa and the Levant in 2004.
-She has completed extensive court- and community-focussed fieldwork in Syria, Morocco, Egypt and Libya on family courts, migration and transitional justice.
-This has included some work on mental health reform and disability rights in the Middle East and North Africa.
+She began her academic career researching law and society in North Africa and the Levant.
+From 2004-16, she completed several studies based on extensive court- and community-focussed fieldwork in Syria, Morocco, Egypt and Libya on family courts, migration, and transitional justice.
+This included some work on mental health reform and disability rights in the Middle East and North Africa.
+From 2016-20, she was involved in developing academic partnerships between UK universities and social science researchers in Senegal and Pakistan.

 Expertise Details